githubtraining/write-a-ll-course/responses/13_metadata.md

 ### :keyboard: Activity: Add the course metadata like title and description to the configuration file

-1. Edit the config file (lines x, y, and z) so the comments are gone, and your information is there!
+1. Edit the config file (lines x, y, and z) so the comments are gone, and your information is there.

 <h3 align="center">I'll respond below when I detect a commit on this branch.</h3>